aliencaocao/TIL-2024/README.md

 ## ASR
 ### Data Augmentation

+We tried introducing noise to the dataset, and train on the DSTA set with noise combined with that without noise.
+However, the model trained on denoised data was not performing very well, with an unexpected noticeable dip in accuracy.
+Hence, we scraped the idea of training on denoised data.

 For ASR data augmentations, we decided to use the `audiomentations` library.
 We do note that the `torch-audiomentations` is also an alternative that better utilises the GPU.
 Nonetheless, the `audiomentations` library still offered us a wider variety of augmentations, allowing us to train our ASR models to be more robust to different types of noise.

 Below is a set of augmentations that worked well for us initially: